-QUESTIONS TO ASK NOTES Can I get this treatment from my primary oncologist, or do I need to be near the CAR T center?
-What kind of treatments do I need to get and for how long?
-What will be the schedule for these treatments?
-What are the possible side effects of these treatments?
+QUESTIONS TO ASK NOTES What will be the schedule for these treatments?
 Will you be in contact with the team giving me these treatments or do I need to stay in contact with the CAR T center?
 If I need to stay in contact with the CAR T center myself, who should I contact?
-If I have questions during my bridging therapy, who do I contact?
+If I have questions during my treatment, who do I contact?
 What is their contact information?
-Other questions:
+Is my next step apheresis?
+Who is my contact person for apheresis?
+What is their contact information?